Half Double Crochet Stitch Variations by Janice Jones

 Colorwork is usually not considered a beginner-level skill, but some straightforward color changes can be worked with half-double crochet.
 In the swatch shown above, two beginner-friendly changes include changing colors in the row's middle and at the rows' ends.
 Here is more information about changing colors in crochet.

-This is very easy to do as long as you know how to make the half double crochet and the slip stitch because both are combined into one stitch.
-I can be made on any number of chain stitches.
+This is very easy to do as long as you know how to make the half double crochet and the slip stitch because both are combined in each row.
+It is made with an odd number of chains and creates a very dense fabric

 Half Double Crochet Slip Stitch Tutorial